sehHeiden/poll_election_bavaria_2023/readme.md

 The minimum of 50 characters was used, to reduce the miss classification, that may happen on shorter texts.
 The posts all contain a language label, but this is set by the user or his/her application and is therefore error prone.
 We detect the language by the model [***papluca/xlm-roberta-base-language-detection***](https://huggingface.co/papluca/xlm-roberta-base-language-detection) with a limit 0f 100 tokens.
 The model is included in the Livebook smart cells.

-The german sentiment analysis is done with the model [***oliverguhr/german-sentiment-bert***](https://huggingface.co/oliverguhr/german-sentiment-bert).
+The German sentiment analysis is done with the model [***oliverguhr/german-sentiment-bert***](https://huggingface.co/oliverguhr/german-sentiment-bert).
 We use the limit of 512 possible tokens of the model.
 We only use the first 512 tokens and do not combine the analysis of multiple sections of the text.
 512 tokens is far longer than the maximum post length of mastodon of 500 characters as default.
 [OPENAI](https://platform.openai.com/tokenizer) estimates 4 characters per token, but this figure does very per language and tokenizer.
 The German Sentiment Bert model is available as a python package.
 Therefore we attempted to use is in Elixir via ONNX.
 The problem was the correct setting of the tokenizer (bert-base-german-cased).
 Therefore, we applied the alternative to use the Elixir library Bumblebee.

 The English language posts are evaluated with the model [***finiteautomata/bertweet-base-sentiment-analysis***](https://huggingface.co/finiteautomata/bertweet-base-sentiment-analysis) with the limit of 130 tokens.